Christopher Hardt | Labor Berlin

-Brain City ambassador Christopher Hardt studied Bioinformatics in Berlin.
-Today, he works as a programmer and data analyst at LifeGlimmer GmbH.
+Brain City Ambassador Christopher Hardt studied Bioinformatics in Berlin.
+Today, he works as a data scientist at Labor Berlin.
 His responsibilities are many and varied.

 “Major leaps in development can often only succeed when you look outside of your own bubble”, says Christopher Hardt.
-“A working group functions best when it consists of both specialists and lateral thinkers”.
-Christopher Hardt is one of those lateral thinkers.
+“A working group works best when it's made up of both specialists and people who think and work across disciplines”.
+Christopher Hardt is one of those.
 As a bioinformatics expert, he works in a science-based SME which supplies scientific solutions for complex problems in the life sciences.
-Officially, he is a programmer and data analyst in the area of biology and medicine.
-However, his range of responsibilities at LifeGlimmer GmbH covers a considerably wider area: “My role ranges from statistical analysis of health-related data, (clinical) software and app development, all the way to visualisation of cell networks in system biology.
+Officially, he is a data scientist in the area of biology and medicine.
+However, his range of responsibilities at Labor Berlin - Charité Vivantes GmbH covers a considerably wider area: “My role ranges from statistical analysis of health-related data, (clinical) software and app development, all the way to visualisation of cell networks in system biology.
 But today, the role also includes business development, handling project tenders at a national and European level, as well as the associated networking with potential partners”, says the born and bred Berliner, who, unlike most people in his field, has spent his whole career in Berlin.

 In Berlin, you can find an excellent mix of small and medium-sized research companies, as well as large firms, scientific institutes, universities and clinics.